 The Parish has been a training Parish for new clergy for many years and has had a

-steady flow of newly ordained ministers spending 2-4 years with us to develop their
+We have also, regularly, had newly ordained ministers spending 2-4 years with us

-ministry.
-Several of our Vicars (including our current one) have been involved in
+to develop their ministry.
+Several of our Vicars (including our current one) have

-the training of candidates for both ordained and lay (non-ordained) ministry, and
+been involved in the training of candidates for both ordained and lay (non-ordained)

-Over the years we have had several of our own congregation who have entered ordained
+Also, over the years we have had several of our own congregation who have entered

 Although at the moment we do not have any training clergy with us, we have a recently